yohanchatelain/fmriprep/docs/outputs.rst

 states* are removed before generating the cosine regressors.

 .. caution::
-    If the analysis includes your own high-pass filtering step, the ``cosine_XX`` regressors may interfere (meaning, they may re-introduce drifts) if included in the design matrix.
+    If your analysis includes separate high-pass filtering, do not include ``cosine_XX`` regressors in your design matrix.

 .. admonition:: See also